Think You Have Mold?

 Sometimes the mold problem can be easily diagnosed and repaired, like a pipe leaking under the house, but other times we don’t see mold at all.
 Because the root of the problem is beyond the obvious, we need to think outside the box.
-You can be sure that no company that offers a free mold inspection will be going to any great lengths to determine the true causes of your problem.
+No company that offers a free mold inspection will be going to great lengths to determine the true causes of your problem.

 A Mold Investigation Story that Says it All

 We brought our customers up the street to make sure that we were smelling what they were smelling, and that was it!
-When the breeze moved downhill, the smell got trapped under the front porch, and it came into the house when the front door opened and caused the airflow to move inside.
+When the breeze moved downhill, the smell got trapped under the front porch.
+The smell came into the house when the front door opened, and caused the airflow to move inside.

 In this case, the problem wasn’t mold at all, and was instead caused by a broader environmental factor.
 The owner was glad that we didn’t write her an estimate for mold remediation that would have required a bunch of unnecessary work.
-We’re not that kind of company, but companies that do more cursory inspections are likely to make that kind of costly misdiagnosis.
+We’re not that kind of company.
+Companies that do more cursory inspections are likely to make that kind of costly misdiagnosis.

 In other words, by paying us for an investigation instead of relying on a free estimate, the client actually saved a ton of money.